V&A Design and Disability: Inclusive exhibition design

 Sam Brown, V&A

-Design and Disability open on 7th June, with a special tour DisOrdinary Architecture and the curators on June 17th.
+Design and Disability opened on 7th June 2025, with a special tour DisOrdinary Architecture and the curators on June 17th.
 The show runs until February 2026.